ogus/js-loader/README.md

 # JsLoader

-JsLoader is a utility tool that helps to dynamically load Javascript file in a DOM environment.
+JsLoader is a utility tool that helps dynamically loading Javascript file in a DOM environment.

 ## Do you need it ?